Waste spill buries buildings in southern China, 85 missing

 Once a sleepy fishing village on the Communist side of a Cold War frontier, Shenzhen was chosen by Beijing three decades ago to help pioneer economic reforms, and it has boomed ever since.

 Almost 3,000 rescuers were at the scene, Xinhua said, with sniffer dogs and drones.
-Rescuers were focusing on several areas where sensors had detected signs of life, it added.
+Rescuers were focussing on several areas where sensors had detected signs of life, it added.

 The Ministry of Land Resources said the accumulation of a large amount of waste meant that mud was too steep, "causing instability and collapse, resulting in the collapse of buildings".